serdimoa/charting/Widget-Methods.md

   3. `lock` shows whether a user will be able to remove/change/hide your shape or not.
   4. `disableSelection` (since `1.3`) prevents selecting of the shape
   5. `disableSave` (since `1.3`) prevents saving the shape with a chart
+  6. `disableUndo` (since `1.4`) prevents adding of the action to the undo stack
-  6. `overrides`.
+  7. `overrides`.
 It is an object containing properties you'd like to set for your new shape.
-  7. `zOrder` (since `1.3`) may be one of the [`top`, `bottom`]. `top` puts the line tool on top of all other sources, `bottom` puts the line tool below all other sources.
+  8. `zOrder` (since `1.3`) may be one of the [`top`, `bottom`]. `top` puts the line tool on top of all other sources, `bottom` puts the line tool below all other sources.
 If it is not specified the line tool is placed above all existing line tools.
 3. `callback`: function(`entityId`)

 Look [[Shapes and Overrides|Shapes and Overrides]] for more information.